The Great Lakes St. Lawrence Governors and Premiers are working together to strengthen the scientific basis for water

 Cumulative Impact Assessments

 At least every five years, the Regional Body and Compact Council must perform a cumulative impact assessment.
 To date, two "major" cumulative impact assessments have been completed.

-Additional "minor" assessments may be performed from time to time, and can be found incorporated into the annual water use reports created by the Great Lakes Commission, which can be found at https://waterusedata.glc.org/annualreports.php
+Additional "minor" assessments may be performed from time to time, and can be found at the end of the annual water use reports created by the Great Lakes Commission, which can be found at https://waterusedata.glc.org/annualreports.php

-The Regional Body regularly hosts sessions at the annual conference of the International Association for Great Lakes Research.
-An overview of the sessions can be found here.
+The Compact Council regularly hosts sessions at the annual conference of the International Association for Great Lakes Research.
+An overview of presentations made at past sessions can be found here.